Plain English Summary

 Publication and dissemination plan

-The results will be published in peer reviewed journals and presented at national and international conferences during 2018.
+The results will be published in peer reviewed journals and presented at national and international conferences.
 Results will also be disseminated via patient groups.

 IPD Sharing plan: